Downrest/wally-package-types/README.md

 The tool takes in a path to a Packages folder, as well as a path to a generated sourcemap, and attempts to retrieve the relevant types and append them to the top of the package thunk

-Extra note!
+Extra note from Downrest!
 For Rokit users, use this:
 ```sh
 wally-package-types = "Downrest/wally-package-types@1.6.2"
 ```